newmanix/potter-api-codespace/README.md

 3. Wait for Codespaces to initialize.
 4. The PHP server will start automatically on port 3000.
 5. Click the "Ports" tab in Codespaces and "Open in Browser".
+6. View raw Release date sorted JSON data by providing the url >> api.php
+7. View raw Box Office sorted JSON data by providing the url >> api.php?cat=box

-Now you're ready to test `index.html` and AJAX to `server.php`.
+Now you're ready to consume a web service using a JS enabled web page.

 ## What's Included

 - PHP 8.2 (via Docker)
 - Built-in server on port 3000
 - Forwarded port for testing
-- AJAX fetch example
+- PHP API to be consumed as a web service